jlfreif/katheal/docs/visual_style.md

 - Inconsistent character appearances
 - Breaking the fourth wall (characters looking at camera)

-## Character-Specific Visual Notes

-### Noah
-- Curious, active expression
-- Often holding notebook or pen
-- Interacts physically with golden threads
-- Surrounded by words/letters in the air when stories are active
-- Expression should show wonder more than worry

-### Elise
-- Gentle, observant expression
-- Watercolor set visible (at wrist or in hand)
-- Interacts with colors and light
-- Surrounded by soft color washes when magic is active
-- Expression should show quiet strength

 ## Image Generation Workflow
 1. Read character reference images from `ref-images/{char-code}-*.jpg`
 2. Apply consistent character appearance